The Culture Patterns Framework

 It’s time for a culture shift.

-Working in nonprofits, we’ve seen values-driven organizations struggle with re-orgs, leadership changes, and staff conflict.
-We’ve seen them invest heavily in structural solutions, but rarely see the same attention given to culture.
-This made sense, since culture work almost always draws from the corporate perspective.
+Mission-driven organizations often struggle with re-orgs, leadership changes, program assessment capacity, internal conflict, and staff morale.
+They invest heavily in structural solutions, but rarely give the same attention to the role of culture in these issues.
+This makes sense, since culture work almost always draws from the corporate perspective.
+We’re here to change that.

 Culture Patterns Rooted in Values

-The Culture Patterns Framework was developed to give social change organizations the tools to tend to culture.
+We developed The Culture Patterns Framework to give social change organizations an approach to culture that speaks to their values and needs.
 The Framework is rooted in four value orientations that every social change organization varies on: Connection, Movement, Grounding, and Purpose.

 Change with Purpose

-By gauging their focus on each orientation, organizations are able to see whether what they’re planning (or what they are doing) will draw them closer to values they want, or even whether those changes will accelerate drifting from what matters.
+By gauging their focus on each orientation, organizations can see whether what they’re planning (or doing) will draw them closer to the values they want or whether those changes will accelerate their drift away from what matters.

 A Tale of Two Organizations

-One culture pattern we’ve seen is the High Connection and Movement orientation.
-Common during periods of rapid growth, this organization was focused on developing their staff base and opportunities.
-Strong staff morale and relationships were a key strength for their work, but knowing they were also low on both Grounding and Purpose orientations served as a wakeup call to tend to process and their core mission work.
+Common during periods of rapid growth, this organization was focused on developing its staff base and opportunities.
+Strong staff morale and relationships were a key strength for its work, but knowing it was low on Grounding served as a wakeup call to tend to better processes and policies.

 Align Changes to Identity